kudobuilder/kudo/keps/0024-parameter-enhancement.md

 {{ end }}
 ```

 In KUDO, this function would work the same way as the `dict` type conversion mentioned above.
 The difference is that the conversion has to be explicitly done by the operator developer in the template.
+Also, this approach wouldn't allow for parameter validation in KUDO.

 ### Alternative Considered: Allow Arbitrary Parameter Values

 Support for lists or dictionaries could be added by treating every parameter value as YAML.
 Because a single string is valid YAML, this would be compatible with string parameters.
 Though, this approach creates problems with Go template pipelines.
-Some template functions like `eq` no longer work with string parameters that have been converted from YAML, because their resulting type is no longer `string`.
+Some template functions like `eq` no longer work with parameters that have been converted from YAML, because their converted type is no longer `string` but could be `int`, `float`, or `boolean`.

 ## Implementation History